nikitavoloboev/data/productivity/flow/Rules.md

 	- share it in the wiki (or hopefully soon in crafting ideas)

 ## Capitalising things
-- Normal sentences
-- Main dashed points
+- Capitalise everything where appropriate (Sentences / Headings / Alfred workflows / GitHub descriptions / GitHub issues and PRs / Comments in SnippetsLab / Main dashed points / ..)

+## Don't capitalise
-	- sub dash points (like this one) don't have to be capitalised
+- Sub dash points
-- Headings
+	- like this one
-- GitHub descriptions
-- All GitHub issues and PRs
+- KM macros and groups
-- Nodes in my mind
-- Alfred workflows
-- Comments in Snippets of SnippetsLab

 ## Ship app
 - Prioritise repos in the sidebar